 - (a) The Council will notify the Consent Holders in writing within two (2) working days24 hours of when the TL1 exceedance became known. - (b) If the exceedance is of a salinity indicator in the bores listed in Table 6, then sampling of the monitoring bore(s) in exceedance shall immediately be upgraded to a weekly frequency for four (4) weeks following the first exceedance of the TL1.
-Weekly monitoring shall continue until sample results are consistently below TL1 values for a period of four (4) weeks or as directed by Council. - (c) If after four (4) weeks following the first exceedance of the TL1, the initiation of seawater intrusion and/or water level decline cannot be discounted to the satisfaction of the Council, then a GTER by a suitably qualified hydrogeologistthe nominated technical expert (and ecologist | f the exceedance concerns a surface water body) shall be commissioned by the Council. - (d) The GTER shall assess the significance of the exceedance against the requirements of Objective 1 of the GMCP.
-The GTER shall assess why trigger levels have been breached, identify the pumping bores in the area(s) of effect and will review all of the available data collected in the affected area(s), in particular the data collected pursuant to this GMCP.
+Weekly monitoring shall continue until sample results are consistently below TL1 values for a period of four (4) weeks or as directed by Council. - (c) If after four (4) weeks following the first exceedance of the TL1, the initiation of seawater intrusion and/or water level decline cannot be discounted to the satisfaction of the Council, then a GTER by a suitably qualified hydrogeologistthe nominated technical expert (and ecologist if the exceedance concerns a surface water body) shall be commissioned by the Council.

-Commented [SK4]: Changed to reflect that information will be telemetered and a swift response should be able to be initiated
+Commented [SK3]: Changed to reflect that information will be telemetered and a swift response should be able to be initiated.